 If both parents are carriers of the alpha thalassemia disorder, doctors can conduct tests on a fetus before birth.
 This is done through either:

 The amount of treatment that alpha thalassemia requires depends on how severe the symptoms are.
-For many children with alpha thalassemia trait, whose only symptom is mild anemia from time to time, no medical treatment is necessary.
+For those with alpha thalassemia trait or silent carriers with only mild anemia from time to time, no medical treatment is necessary.

 However, the blood counts in alpha thalassemia trait look a lot like the blood counts in iron deficiency anemia, which is a very common disorder.
 It's important for doctors to know when children have alpha thalassemia trait so that they do not treat them with iron if it's not needed.